Quasician/CellularAutomata/doc/DESIGN_PLAN.md

 since its operation is the same everytime.
 Visualization needs to be closed because it will be the same everytime.

 ## Overview
+We plan to have a runner class should just have a main method, setupSimulation
+    The runner class would do the configuration of the simulation with the setupSimulation method. start and update the simulation, and graphically visualize the simulation to the user.
-We plan to have a runner class that has a setup method, startSim method, endSim method, and updateGrid method.
+Simulation class that will contain the rules of the simulation and a setup method, startSim method, endSim method, and updateGrid method.
+    We will have to create an object inside the runner class for the actual simulation to start.
 We plan to also have an abstract Cell class that has the methods:
     getState
     setState